cvut/javascript/README.md

 })
 ```

-Omit braces and parentheses if the function accepts a single argument and fits into a single line.
+Omit braces, parentheses, and return if the function accepts a single argument and fits into a single line.

 ##### Better